Some Insights and Ways to Develop Effective Teams

 In-House or Off-Site?

-In general, though, team building can take place either in-house or off-site.
+In general, though, it can take place either in-house, online or off-site.
 There are pros and cons to both options.
 While running a team building event in-house would be cheaper, it would allow for more distractions and interruptions.
 You also run the risk of losing different members of your team at various points to phone calls or urgent tasks, and the entire event may be limited in its impact and memorability.

 Consider the Provider